-1. Remember, the primary focus is on your loved one’s care quality.
+Remember, the primary focus is on your loved one’s care quality.

 It also helps them keep the aging adult in the comfort of their home.
 Your primary focus should always be ensuring your loved one stays healthy, comfortable, and safe.
 Also, when siblings are in conflict, your loved one will likely pick up on this and become upset.
 Put aside your differences for the adult in your care.

-2. Everything does not have to be equal; things just need to make sense.
+Everything does not have to be equal; things just need to make sense.

 It is unlikely you will be able to distribute the caretaking tasks equally.
 To help everyone, distribute the caretaking responsibilities depending on each person’s situation.
 Since siblings tend to live various distances from their parents, they have different life responsibilities, and financial situations, it is normal for each sibling to have different caregiving tasks that best suit their capabilities.

 Dr. Jacobs reminds readers this inequality does not have to be a bad thing.
 If one sibling is closer and can get to the parent sooner, let them take the lead on delegating tasks.
 Perhaps you can divide the grocery shopping with each sibling taking a different week.
 These days this can work for siblings out of town as well, as they can have groceries delivered.
 Also, try to take turns taking your parents to doctor’s appointments if possible.